codeforamerica/brigade/README-Project-Search.md

 ```

 #### Adding a civic.json to your project
 To add these important stages and tags to your project, you can use the form that we've built into the project search page.
-If your project doesn't have a civic.json file yet, you'll see a button to add one.
+If your project doesn't have a civic.json file yet, you'll see a button like this:

 ![add a civic.json file](http://i.imgur.com/lhQ7GIL.png)

 The url for the form follows the pattern of `http://www.codeforamerica.org/brigade/<Brigade-Name>/projects/<project-name>/add-civic-json`.
-[For example](http://www.codeforamerica.org/brigade/Code-for-America/projects/brigade/add-civic-json).
+For example: [http://www.codeforamerica.org/brigade/Code-for-America/projects/brigade/add-civic-json](http://www.codeforamerica.org/brigade/Code-for-America/projects/brigade/add-civic-json).

 You'll need to log into Github.
 When you fill out and submit the form, it will send a Pull Request from your Github account to the project for their approval or rejection.